Considerations when designing a fall protection system

 The first most obvious question is ‘why do I need to work at height and how you are going to access the system’.

 If the access is via a portable ladder then one must consider the use of ladder tie bolts in which to secure the ladder in place.
 If none of this is possible, then the last route of access is a MEWP (mobile elevated working platform).
-If adopting this method then it is imperative that a detailed method statement and risk assessment is written and undertaken.
+If adopting this method then it is imperative that a detailed method statement and risk assessment be written and undertaken.

 Once access has been decided, the designer must look at what the system is required for.
-In general, the roof top safety system will be for gutter cleaning, maintenance of roof plant or for general and basic roof inspection and should never be used for major works.
+In general, the rooftop safety system will be for gutter cleaning, maintenance of roof plant, or for general and basic roof inspection and should never be used for major works.

 The best example is that a continuous cable will be installed around the perimeter of the building 2.3m back from the roof edge.
-The end user will be attached via a 1.8m lanyard thus providing a ‘restraint’ system where the user is not able to reach the fall hazard and negates the risk of suspension trauma.
+The end-user will be attached via a 1.8m lanyard thus providing a ‘restraint’ system where the user is not able to reach the fall hazard and negates the risk of suspension trauma.

-A cable based system is considered the ‘last port of call’ regards fall protection as the safest option is a handrail.
-This provides ‘collective fall protection’ whereby the end user requires no end user training.
-Personal protective equipment such as harness, lanyard or lifelines are not required and the works can be carried out freely and safely.
+A cable-based system is considered the ‘last port of call’ regards fall protection as the safest option is a handrail.
+This provides ‘collective fall protection’ whereby the end-user requires no end-user training.
+Personal protective equipment such as harness, lanyard, or lifelines are not required and the works can be carried out freely and safely.

 If the system design is fall arrest, you must have a rescue procedure in place due to the risks of suspension trauma which can result in serious trauma to the body.
-There are varying studies and reports surrounding this, with suggestions that the user may only have between 6-12 minutes before there is risk of death due to the harness points putting too much pressure on the bodies circulation points due to the build-up of dangerous chemicals within the body.
+There are varying studies and reports surrounding this, with suggestions that the user may only have between 6-12 minutes before there is a risk of death due to the harness points putting too much pressure on the body’s circulation points due to the build-up of dangerous chemicals within the body.

-An effective fall protection system should be easy to use and user friendly as this enables workers to carry out their jobs with minimum interference.
+An effective fall protection system should be easy to use and user-friendly as this enables workers to carry out their jobs with minimum interference.
 The design process can be carried out by use of a site visit or the issue of drawings whereby your access requirements can be assessed correctly.

-We are fortunate to have a vast network of experienced engineers and designers who have designed a wide range of fall protection and fall arrest systems around the world including the Sydney Harbour Bridge, Dublin Airport and Wembley Stadium to name just a few.
+We are fortunate to have a vast network of experienced engineers and designers who have designed a wide range of fall protection and fall arrest systems around the world including the Sydney Harbour Bridge, Dublin Airport, and Wembley Stadium to name just a few.